-Each of the current bands on the GOES Imager are displayed as a time-series of images.
-This will also be the case of each of the ABI bands.
-Additional information can be gleamed by differencing bands or applying principle components on the imagery (Hillger, 1996).
-For example, the current GOES Imager "water vapor" band 3 (6.7 μm) has many applications, ranging from estimating upper level moisture (Soden and Bretherton, 1993; Moody et al., 1999) to defining upper-level jetstreaks (Weldon et al., 1991).
-While the difference between the 11 and 12 $\mu$ m brightness temperatures, known as the split window, helps detect dust, volcanic ash plumes, low-level moisture, and skin temperature and aids in distinguishing between cloud types and biomass burning aerosols (Ackerman, 1996; Ackerman and Chung, 1992; Moeller et al., 1996; Prata, 1989, Barton et al., 1992; Hayden et al., 1996; Prins et al., 1998).
+As will be the case for the ABI, each of the current bands on the GOES Imager are displayed as a time-series of images.
+Additional information can be gleaned by differencing bands or applying principle components on the imagery (Hillger, 1996).
+For example, the current GOES Imager "water vapor" band 3 has many applications, ranging from estimating upper level moisture (Soden and Bretherton, 1993; Moody et al., 1999) to defining upper-level jetstreaks (Weldon and Holmes, 1991).
+While the difference between the 11 and 12 μm brightness temperatures (split window), helps detect dust, volcanic ash plumes, low-level moisture, and skin temperature and aids in distinguishing between cloud types and biomass burning aerosols (Ackerman, 1996; Ackerman and Chung, 1992; Moeller et al., 1996; Prata, 1989, Barton et al., 1992; Hayden et al., 1996; Prins et al., 1998).
 Out flow boundaries have also been observed (Dostalek et al. 1997).
 Also, averaged, clearsky brightness temperatures from the imagers are being investigated for assimilating into numerical models.
 For example, the direct assimilation of water vapor (WV) clear-sky brightness temperatures (CSBT) from geostationary satellites became operational at ECMWF in April 2002 using the four-dimensional variational assimilation (4DVAR) system with data from METEOSAT-7.
 The GOES-9/10/12 CSBT products are currently being assimilated at the ECMWF.
-This GOES CSBT product will be improved with data from the ABI, in part due to a superior cloud mask with the additional bands and a better signal-to-noise ratio.
+This GOES CSBT product will be improved with data from the ABI, in part due to a superior cloud mask with the additional bands and better signal-to-noise а ratio.